 Marketing campaigns are started for specific reasons – to target pain points within a business and the opportunities outside of it.
 Many times, these pain points revolve around lead generation and customer acquisition, often pointed out and targeted by executives within the organization.
 At the beginning of any new marketing campaign, especially those started under executive directive, it’s often made clear what the expectations for results are and how they connect to the overall pain point.
-Yet, often times as campaigns progress, activities can begin to stray from their initial goals for success.
+Yet, often times as campaigns progress, activities can begin to stray from their initial goals for success due to ineffective project management.
 Whether it’s the executive who led the campaign astray or one of their team members, it is ultimately up to them to realign and reset the expectations and stage for success.

 It can be easy to get pulled into the weeds and start to focus on items and activities unrelated to your initial goal but you can’t do that if you want to be successful.
 What exactly makes it so that teams stray off course and how can you ensure courses are corrected and remain so in the future?

 What causes marketing campaigns to stray off course?

 Poor Executive Understanding and Communication of the Goals & Expectations of Results to Team

 When marketing teams (and potentially even their leaders) don’t explicitly know and understand the goals and expectations of results for their marketing campaign, it can be very easy for the wrong activities and results to be targeted and prioritized.
 As an executive or team leader, do you know exactly why you started this campaign?
 Is it because you wanted to try out inbound marketing or because you wanted to build a new, organic channel to generate qualified leads for your sales team to convert into customers, ultimately helping your organization grow?
 Does your team know that?
 Do they know what the main results are that they should be focusing on above anything else?
 They should.